vic-ma/howtodismantle.github.io/_posts/2024-08-30-Barcode-Bliss-Part-II-Sending-Feedback-to-ProGlove-Scanners .md

 Now, we'll try out another ProGlove model: The [Mark Display](https://proglove.com/products/hardware/mark-display/).
 It offers even more options for user feedback, because it comes with a display.

-Setting the display content works similarly to setting the LEDs.
-We will just send a "display!"
-MQTT message to the gateway.
+Setting the display content works similarly to setting the LEDs: We send a `display!` MQTT message to the gateway.

-ProGlove offers different kind of templates for displaying the message on the display.
-These templates can be seen in the [documentation](https://docs.proglove.com/en/screen-templates.html).
-In our case we use a simple one called PG1 with two variable fields, a header and a body text.
+ProGlove offers different kinds of templates for displaying the message on the display.
+These templates can be seen in the [ProGlove templates documentation](https://docs.proglove.com/en/screen-templates.html).
+In our case, we use a simple template called PG1, which has two variable fields, a header, and a body text.

 The following JSON string shows an example of the `display!` command.
 Besides the name of the template and the serial number of the destination scanner, there are two variable fields we need to fill:
 * `display_field_header` is the upper part of the display template.
-* `display_field_text` is the lower part with small font.
+* `display_field_text` is the lower part of the display template with small font.

 {% highlight json %}
 {